smoluck/SMONSTER/KITS/SMONSTER/Kits/Readme_SMO_GAME_CONTENT.txt

                     (Export current Mesh As MeshPreset LXL file into Target Path. (optional: Define Path destination as argument))
         • New Command -->	smo.GC.ExportSelectedMeshesAsMeshPreset
                     (Export Selected Meshes As MeshPreset LXL file into Target Path. (optional: Define Path destination as argument))
+        • New Command -->	smo.GC.CreateEmptyChildMeshMatchTransform
+                    (Create a new child Mesh Item (empty) on current selected mesh item.)

         • New commands for MicroBevel Workflow:
               • New Command -->	smo.GC.SimplifyToNGon & smo.GC.MultiSimplifyToNGon
                     (Merge every polygons that have same coplanar polygon direction to simplify a given set of meshes.
 Via argument you can also update the HardEdges data for a better end result.)